Fix Quick Notes sync across Windows, Android and iOS.

 To fix this issue, pick the same default notebook and section for Quick Notes on the desktop, Android and iOS apps.
 To pick the default location:

 C:\Users\username\Documents\OneNote Notebooks\My Notebook.
-Change this to a OneDrive location in the form of
+Change this to a section on a synced notebook.
+If it is a synced notebook, the location will be displayed as a OneDrive location in the form of